amarking/NodeJS/README.md

 ### Assumptions

-- As of now, we can able to draw horizontal and vertical lines, diagonal lines not supported.
+- As of now, diagonal lines are not supported.
 - Coordinates indices are based of 1 instead of 0.
 For example, if you want to draw a line from top left corner of the canvas, the starting point would be (1,1) instead of (0,0).
 This is done to match the given sample output.
-- Current implementation supports left to right drawing of lines and rectangles.
+- As of now it supports left-right drwaing of lines and rectangles.
 For example, if x1, y1 is greater than x2, y2, the line will not be drawn.

 ## Setting up and running the program code --